aidanwolter3/Paramable/README.md

-Parameterable
+Paramable
 =============

-This file implements a urlParams object which easily edits the parameters in the current URL.
+This implements a urlParams javascript object which easily edits the parameters in the current URL.
 After the URL is modified the page will reload.